aeolus-project/zephyrus/README.md

 # This is also a comment.
 ```

-Every parameter can be assigned values of a certain type and there are five types available:
+Every setting can be assigned values of a certain type and there are five types available:

 - Boolean
   - `true`, `yes` and `y` mean **true**